Nguyễn Văn Hải: Trial and sentence

-In September 2012, in a one-day trial of three dissidents including Ta Phong Tan and Phan Thanh Hai, Nguyen Van Hai received the harshest sentence of twelve years in prison.
+In September 2012, in a one-day trial of three dissidents including Ta Phong Tan and Phan Thanh Hải, Nguyễn Văn Hải received the harshest sentence of twelve years in prison.
 The Economist described the session as looking "very much like an old-fashioned Soviet-style show trial".
 Prosecutors stated that the three had "distorted the truth about State and Party, created anxiety among citizens and supported schemes to overthrow the government", while the court found that they were "seriously affecting national security and the image of the country in the global arena."
-Phan Thanh Hai, who had pleaded guilty, was sentenced to four years' imprisonment, and Ta Phong Tan to ten years.
+Phan Thanh Hải, who had pleaded guilty, was sentenced to four years' imprisonment, and Ta Phong Tan to ten years.

-Nguyen Van Hai's former wife, Duong Thi Tan, stated that police detained her and her son for several hours to prevent them from attending the trial.
+Nguyễn Văn Hải's former wife, Duong Thi Tan, stated that police detained her and her son for several hours to prevent them from attending the trial.

 The sentences were upheld by an appeals court on 28 December 2012.

 Release

-On 21 October 2014, Hai was released by the Vietnamese authorities and sent to the United States.
+On 21 October 2014, Hải was released by the Vietnamese authorities and sent to the United States.